Kubernetes vs OpenShift: 5 Key Differences

 What is OpenShift?

-While Kubernetes is the underlying technology for OpenShift, this, too, is a container management solution.
+While Kubernetes is the underlying technology for OpenShift, it is also a container management solution.
 Developed by Redhat and based on Kubernetes and Docker, OpenShift is a cloud Platform-as-a-Service for containerization and related solutions.

 Features of OpenShift